 TMLT notified federal law enforcement regarding the event.
 TMLT is also working to implement additional safeguards and training to its employees.
-TMLT is providing access to complimentary credit monitoring services for twelve (12) months, through Kroll, to individuals whose information was potentially affected by this incident.
+TMLT is providing access to complimentary credit monitoring services for twelve (12) months, through Kroll, to individuals whose information was potentially impacted by this incident.

-Additionally, TMLT is providing impacted individuals with guidance on how to better protect against identity theft and fraud, providing individuals with information on how to place a fraud alert and security freeze on one's credit file, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.
+Additionally, TMLT is providing impacted individuals with guidance on how to better protect against identity theft and fraud, providing individuals with information on how to place a fraud alert, and security freeze on one's credit file, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.

 TMLT is providing written notice of this incident to other state regulators, as necessary, and to the three major credit reporting agencies, Equifax, Experian, and TransUnion.
 TMLT also notified the U.S. Department of Health and Human Services.
+TMLT has posted a notice of the data event on their website and issued a press release to a major media outlet in Texas.